-Among the world champions we can find fantastic endgame players.
+Among the world champions, we can find fantastic endgame players.
 Capablanca, Smyslov, Karpov are all well known for their patience when materializing an advantage or simply creating one out of nothing.
-Bobby Fischer was also a great endgame player; he not only revolutionized the world of opening theory, but his technique in the endgame is worth of close studying.

 As it happens with every aspect of the game, one way of learning is by imitation.
-So, going through the games of the best endgame players and trying to understand their approach in this phase of the game could quickly rise your understanding in the endgame.
+So, going through the games of the best endgame players and trying to understand their approach in this phase of the game could quickly raise your understanding of the endgame.
 It is important to draw some conclusions for every type of endgame; for example:

 – What to do when you have rook and bishop vs rook and knight tandem